 Starting Your Essay On Bill Of Rights: Learning Its History

 During the first years of existence of the Constitution, its text did not contain articles guaranteeing civil rights.
 However, they were the mail goal of the American Revolution.
-Take a closer look: http://livecustomwriting.com/blog/american-revolution-essay-that-surprises-you The “Bill of Rights” proclaimed liberties of word, press, religion, meetings, separation of church and state, and personal immunity.
+Take a closer look: https://livecustomwriting.com/blog/american-revolution-essay-that-surprises-you The “Bill of Rights” proclaimed liberties of word, press, religion, meetings, separation of church and state, and personal immunity.

 Firstly the “Bill of Rights” was thought to be a paper created for protection citizens from the lawlessness of federal authorities.
 It goes back to The Great Charter of Bretons of 1215 that limited king’s power by law.